 I LOVE ❤️ my routine.

-And seek them out in new countries and bring them back to my Hotel.
+And even seek them out when I’m away, and bring them back to my Hotel.

-Ok, that pic ↑↑↑ is actually in Kensington Market in Toronto… I have a pic from NYC but the camera card somehow got corrupted.
+Ok, that pic ↑↑↑ is actually in Kensington Market in Toronto… I have a pic from NYC but the camera card got corrupted 🙁

-And I love how much energy my routine gives me.I was actually craving fruit yesterday... something I never believed I'd do— One of my clients
+And I love how much energy my routine gives me.I was actually craving fruit yesterday... something I never believed I'd do— Stephanie, USA

-(No SECRET shortbread recipe can derail the choices I love!)
+(No SECRET shortbread recipe or Christmas Holiday Season can derail the choices I love!)